okdistribute/ditto-docs-sandbox/CONTRIBUTING.md

 Simply clone this repo and edit the content in your favorite IDE.
 Or, make the change directly in Github.

-You'll need to raise a pull request, which will automatically request approval from [CX/PM](https://github.com/orgs/getditto/teams/docs-mergers).
+You'll need to raise a pull request, which will automatically request approval from the relevant subject matter experts [CX/PM](https://github.com/orgs/getditto/teams/docs-mergers).

 When making changes to versioned SDK content, consider whether a change is needed on any prior versions also.
 The versions are organised into their own directories.